najiemayo/Couch_SGE_PALB2/README.md

 First Folder bio_info contains scripts to process raw data.

-Second folder data_analysis contains two R markdown files (rmd) and two R files that were used to process MAVE data from tsv- format to the final functional scores.
+Second folder data_analysis contains two folders, one for absolute risk analyis and one for functional score calculations.